Supersonic-Sites/leachanel/content/en/services.md

           <strong>Duration: 30 minutes</strong><br>

           Hair removal of full arms using warm cream wax.
 Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
+      - service: Half Legs Wax (Lower or Upper)
+        desc: '<strong>Duration: 45 minutes</strong><br>Waxing of lower or upper half
+          legs, using warm cream wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness. *Add on "Basic Bikini Wax" for only $10 more.'
+      - service: Full Leg Wax
+        desc: '<strong>Duration: 45 minutes</strong><br>Waxing of full leg, using warm
+          cream wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness. *Add on "Basic Bikini Wax" for only $10 more.'
+      - service: Basic Bikini Wax
+        desc: "<strong>Duration: 20 minutes</strong><br>Warm cream wax and/or hot honey
+          wax.
+Waxing of hair surrounding bikini line only.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness."
+      - service: Brazilian/Full Bikini Wax
+        desc: >-
+          <strong>Duration: 30 minutes</strong><br>

+          Full or high-cut waxing of intimate bikini area, using warm cream wax and/or hot honey wax.
+Soothing post-wax cream ensures calming of the skin and no leftover stickiness.
       - service: Chest Wax
         desc: >-
           <strong>Duration: 45 minutes</strong><br>